 Brown and/or caster sugar(white granulated sugar) - for the cinnamon sugar filling.

-Step 1 - Beat together the eggs, 600 ml of milk and oil until well combined.
+Step 1 - Beat together the eggs, 600 ml (2½ cups) of milk, and oil until well combined.

 Step 2 - Sieve the flour and salt into a large bowl.
 Slowly add the milk mixture to the flour, whisking to prevent any clumps from forming.
 OR - place all the ingredients into a blender and blitz together until a thin smooth batter has formed.
 Allow the pancake mixture to rest for 30 minutes.

-Cook on one side until the batter has just become solid, then flip over for another 30 seconds to a minute.
+Step 5 - Cook on one side until the batter has just become solid, then flip over for another 30 seconds to a minute.

-NOTE - Cooking pancakes require a little bit of patience.
+- Cooking pancakes requires a little bit of patience.
 I like to cook mine over low-medium heat using a non-stick pan.
 To make sure the batter is evenly spread across the pan, use a plastic or silicone bench scraper to move the batter across the bottom of the pan.
 When the edges begin to brown, it’s time to flip.
 Be confident, be swift, be gentle.
-And if it flops or breaks…it doesn’t really matter.
+And if it flops or breaks…it doesn’t matter.
 It’s still going to taste just as good.

-A good non-stick pan is crucial to making pancakes.
+- A good non-stick pan is crucial to making pancakes.
 Allow the pan to heat up properly before adding the first batch of batter.

 Storage and Freezing

 If you made this recipe, please leave a star rating!
 It gives my readers and me helpful feedback.
-If you want more recipes you can subscribe to my newsletter, and follow me on Instagram, Pinterest, and Facebook!
+If you want more recipes, subscribe to my newsletter, and follow me on Instagram, Pinterest, and Facebook!

-📖 Recipe
+Recipe Card

 Pannekoek - South African Pancakes